frjaraur/Docker-for-Developers-Handbook/Chapter10/Readme.md

   name: initdb
 ```

 In both cases, the values are encoded in base64 format.
-They aren't encryptedas we can verify:
+They aren't encrypted as we can verify:
 ```
+$ kubectl apply -f dbcredentials.secret.yaml

 $ kubectl get secret dbcredentials -ojsonpath="{.data.POSTGRES_PASSWORD}"|base64 -d changeme
 ```